jrichardlai/whattimeisit/README.md

 - colorpicker

 ### TODO
-- Display a notice when clicking on save
-- Move the slider on the right of the datetime field.
-- Display the timezone offset
 - To fix bug when putting the marker in the water :)
 - To fix validate date in the datetime field.
 - Link to wikipedia timezone.